nikitavoloboev/data/focusing/focusing.md

 I limit apps that can send me notifications to only essential things and turn off all sounds on notifications I get.

-I focus fully on [solving problems](../research/solving-problems.md) I need to solve and spend 0 energy thinking about what I should be doing or whether I am spending my time wisely in the moment.
-Full focus on the task at hand.
-No multitasking.
-No distractions.
+I focus on [solving problems](../research/solving-problems.md) & limit any distractions.

 ## Other things